-Join Martin Hadley for an in-depth discussion in this video Exercise files, part of R: Interactive Visualizations with htmlwidgets.
+Join Martin John Hadley for an in-depth discussion in this video Exercise files, part of R: Interactive Visualizations with htmlwidgets.

 - [Instructor] If you have access to the exercise files for this course, you can download them to your desktop, as I've done here.
 Inside each folder, you'll find a file with the extension .Rproj.
 This is an R project file, and double-clicking it will open RStudio, ready to follow along with the exercise.
 When following along with me, I'll expect you to have already opened the .Rproj file and be ready to go.
 Note that I often include both a data and a data-raw folder, which contains my data processing steps.